janhq/jan/README.md

 This will build the app MacOS m1/m2 for production (with code signing already done) and put the result in `dist` folder.

-## Nightly Build

-Our nightly build process for this project is defined in [`.github/workflows/jan-electron-build-nightly.yml`](.github/workflows/jan-electron-build-nightly.yml)

-The nightly build is triggered at 2:00 AM UTC every day.

-Getting on Nightly:

-1. Join our Discord server [here](https://discord.gg/FTk2MvZwJH) and go to channel [github-jan](https://discordapp.com/channels/1107178041848909847/1148534730359308298).
-2. Download the build artifacts from the channel.
-3. Subsequently, to get the latest nightly, just quit and restart the app.
-4. Upon app restart, you will be automatically prompted to update to the latest nightly build.

-## Manual Build

-Stable releases are triggered by manual builds.
-This is usually done for new features or a bug fixes.

-The process for this project is defined in [`.github/workflows/jan-electron-build-nightly.yml`](.github/workflows/jan-electron-build-nightly.yml)

 ## Acknowledgements

 Jan builds on top of other open-source projects: